-Many panels will not end as a full sheet and need to be cut and bent to make one inch high flange as shown in this picture.
+Many panels will not end as a full sheet and will need to be cut and bent to make a one inch-high flange as shown in this picture.

 If the panel is used for a gable end, attach sealant along the one inch high flange, and secure with the WGF-4 gable trim as previously described.

 For demonstration purposes in the installation video, the panel is used as a side-wall condition with the double WSW-4 flashing.
 Place a bead of sealant over the one-inch flange and set the flashing in place and fasten with number ten pancake head screws every twelve inches on center.

 First place butyl sealant tape in the pan of the panel where J-trim will go.
 Cut J-trim to the desire shape and position the trim in the pan of the panel over the sealant.
 Screw fastened trim to the panel with number ten pancakes screws or number fourteen mill point screws.

 Use one part polyurethane sealant up the back side of the closure near the ribs and over the flanges to seal gaps.
 If using asphalt impregnated sealer strip as shown in the top left panel, lay the strip across the panel and apply beetle sealant on top and bottom.
 When the top of the panel meets a wall, it is finished off by using a closure strip with beetle around the perimeter and set in place on the panel.

 Place a line of sealant across the tops of the J-trim and closure strip before attaching the hip closure.

 Place the hip cap down and fasten with number twelve stitch screws at every rib.
 Note the bottom of the hip cap was bent down to give a finished appearance.